 During non-working hours, movement throughout the institution will be regulated by a procedure called controlled movement.
-Controlled movements are a one way move, meaning, "in-bound" or "out-bound" move.
-During the movement period, inmates may move from an area of the institution to another.
+The purpose of controlled movement is to ensure all inmate movement is orderly when an institution pass system is not in effect.
+Controlled movement generally begins ten minutes before the hour and ends on the hour.
+Normally, these moves are a one way move; meaning, "in bound" or "out bound" move.
+During the movement period, normally ten minutes, inmates may move from an area of the institution to another without a pass or staff escort.
 The start and end of each movement period will be announced by staff.